 How to Make a Ham and Cheese Frittata Step by Step

-Sauté the Ham: Heat 1 tablespoon of olive oil in a large oven-safe skillet set over medium heat.
-Add in ½ of a finely chopped onion and a pinch of salt.
+Sauté the Ham: Heat 1 tablespoon of olive oil in a large oven-safe skillet (preferably cast iron) set over medium heat.
+Add in ½ of finely chopped onion and a pinch of kosher salt.
 Sauté until softened, about 3-4 minutes.
-Stir in 2 minced cloves of garlic, 1½ cups of diced ham, and 1 cup of frozen diced potatoes and cook for another minute.
+Stir in 2 minced cloves of garlic, 1½ cups of diced ham, and 1 cup of frozen diced potatoes and cook for another minute, until the water from the potatoes has evaporated.
 Spread into an even layer in the pan.
 Pour in the egg mixture.
 Sprinkle 1 cup of shredded cheese over the top.
+Don’t stir the eggs, or they won’t set evenly.